What to Expect When Starting Treatment

-Andrea L. is a paid Advocate for Teva Neuroscience, Inc.
+Andrea L. is a paid Advocate for Teva Pharmaceuticals USA, Inc.

-When I decided to start a disease modifying therapy, my neurologist sent me home with three huge packets of paperwork and told me to pick the treatment I wanted.
-After I waded through pages and pages of research and testimonials, I was stuck.
-The only option was to go back to my doctor and ask her to tell me more about my options.
+When I decided to start a disease modifying therapy, my neurologist sent me home with three huge packets of paperwork and told me to explore my options.
+After I waded through pages and pages of research and testimonials, I decided to go back to my doctor and asked her to tell me more about my options.
 She talked me through the choices and then told me about COPAXONE® (glatiramer acetate injection).

 No matter when you make this decision in your therapy journey, it’s an important one that you should discuss with your neurologist and your family.
 You should do your research and be your own advocate in the doctor’s office.

-If you choose COPAXONE®, there is additional support available from Teva's Shared Solutions®.
+If you choose COPAXONE®, there is additional support available to you.
 You can request injection training from a nurse who will visit you in your home to teach you how to inject your medication.
-They are the best teachers with huge hearts and a passion for helping people living with RRMS.
+They are the best teachers with huge hearts and a passion for helping people living with relapsing-remitting multiple sclerosis (RRMS).
 Lucky us!
-You can also call 1-800-887-8100 to request additional injection training, ask questions over the phone, and discuss insurance assistance programs.
+You can also call 1-800-887-8100 to ask questions over the phone and discuss insurance assistance programs.